BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Integration/BG3SX/Whitelisting.md

  Make a note of your Tag `Name` and `UUID`.
 In this case this would be:
 Name `DISALLOWED1` with UUID `"2105a2d9-e7ec-4a3f-91ba-a3c548713306"`

-The character uuid itself is not required for whitelisting, it.
+The character uuid itself is not required for whitelisting.

 After whitelisting one Tag, you might get another error message with another non-whitelisted Tag.
 So repeat this process until no error messages appear anymore.